Rohit-Gupta-git/hello-world/README.md

 # hello-world

-hell world,
+hello world,

-This is my first git progject hoping to go a long way wish me luck.
+This is my first git project hoping to go a long way wish me luck.